iann838/workery/docs/templates/d1-drizzle.md

 # d1-drizzle

-Sample Workers application using SQL D1 database with Workery and Drizzle ORM.
-This template contains a `schema.ts` file where SQL table schemas are defined and an `index.ts` file defining CRUD route handlers interacting with D1.
+Sample Workers application using **SQL D1 database** with **Workery** and **Drizzle ORM**.
+This template contains a `schema.ts` file where SQL table schemas are defined and an `index.ts` file defining CRUD route handlers interacting with the D1 interface implemented on `databases.ts`.
 The `schema.ts` file is also used for tracking and generating database migration files.

 ### Extra setup required